MediaArea/MediaConch_SourceCode/Documentation/REST.md

 Parameters:

+- user:              Integer: a unique id for the user
-* ids:              Array of id given by the Analyze command
+- ids:               Array of id given by the Analyze command

 ##### Response